nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_FIXTURES.md

 >
 > After a short discussion, you both agree that the "software" will allow people to create board games, role-playing games, and MMO games.

+## Learning Objectives

+* You should be able to explain what "seeding a database table" means.
+* You should be able to implement a JSON format fixture for a database table.
+* You should be able to apply a JSON fixture to get data inserted into a database table.
+* You should be able to implement fixtures in the correct order, based on the dependencies of your tables.

 ## Video(s) to Watch First